Is a high bay warehouse right for us? Top five considerations

 Ground conditions are paramount to a successful high bay warehouse development project.

-If the proposed solution will be on a new site or through a developer, the due diligence process when determining suitable sites will also require dynamic modelling (regardless of pallet weights proposed).
+If the proposed solution will be on a new site or through a developer, the due diligence process when determining suitable sites will also require dynamic modeling (regardless of pallet weights proposed).

 3. Tender the automation solution prior to sourcing commercial real estate